tekmi/workshops-ssg-netflix/4/src/site/index.md

 ---

 ## Is it amazing?
-AAAAAAAA
+BBBBBBBB

 Yes it is.
 Look at the different editions!
-AAAAAAAA
+BBBBBBBB

 ## Editions